-The net cash balance increased \$2 million during fiscal year 2009 and \$10.8 million during fiscal year 2010.
-The fiscal year 2009 increase was attributable almost entirely to an increase in tuition and fee collections.
+The net cash balance increased \$10.8 million during fiscal year 2010 and decreased \$1.6 million during 2011.
 During fiscal year 2010, NSU decreased expenditures on capital assets by \$2.9 million in an intentional effort to conserve resources for the future.
 Also during 2010, \$3 million in capital asset funds were generated through additional debt to be used for the purchase of the SunGard Banner software system in fiscal year 2011.
-During this year nonoperating grants, such as PELL Grants and OHLAP increased \$5.2 million.
-Other operating receipts and payments to suppliers both reflected decreases related to outsourcing the University Bookstore resulting in a net decrease to funds generated by operating activities of \$1.7 million.
-While there were no across the board salary increases, additional expenditures of \$1.4 million were made for mandatory benefit expense increases and staffing changes.
+During 2010 non-operating grants, such as PELL Grants and OHLAP increased \$5.2 million.